sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521505-dc973800-9567-11eb-84ab-61e6a7fa93a2.png)|
       ||
-   1. Create a new query window by clicking on the [New Query] button or pressing "Ctrl+n".
+   1. Create a new query window by clicking on the [New Query] button or pressing "Ctrl+N".
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521524-f6d11600-9567-11eb-9760-4cacc1db7893.png)|